 Working as part of the creative and innovative social media and trends team on the politics desk at The Huffington Post early in the 2012 presidential race, I got the chance to take engagement to the next level by running the company’s citizen journalism program OfftheBus.

 During this time period, I was teaching part-time at Georgetown University’s Graduate School of Journalism, where I co-taught classes on social journalism and entrepreneurial journalism.
 I hope to someday return to teaching future journalists, but life has to slow down a bit first.

 In the time since, I’ve been working with journalists across the United States and abroad to establish and evolve their digital skills and social media savvy through training programs, workshops and research.

 In June of 2019, I completed a John S. Knight journalism fellowship at Stanford University.
 I was one of 17 journalists from around the world selected for the 2019 class.
-During my fellowship, I took classes in management, business strategy, entrepreneurism and user-centered design.
+During my fellowship, I took classes in management, business strategy, entrepreneurship, and user-centered design.
 I also conducted independent, ethnographic research on the disconnection between mainstream media and news consumers, with a primary focus on disinformation.
-The final research report will be published in the summer of 2019.

 I received my B.S. in journalism at Kent State University, where I feel I learned what it really means to be a journalist at the Daily Kent Stater.
 I liked KSU so much that I stuck around to get a Master’s in media management two years later on a fellowship with WKSU (a local NPR affiliate).
 While attending graduate school, I also co-founded Fusion, a publication covering LGBTQ issues in Northeast Ohio, which remains in publication today.